Welcome to The Climbing Dictionary !!!

 Fifi hook

 An open hook used to allow easy clipping during aid climbing.
-Usually found on aiders, daisy chains, etc.
+Usually found on aiders,

 (d) Fifihaken, (f) Fifi, (i) Gancio fiffi, (e) Fifí, (s) Fiffikrok